dilettant/thepublicoffice/files/2012-09-01-special-issue-fix.md

 	* v.bobin@leslaboratoires.org
 	* waiting for answer of whether Les Labo can pay.
 If we, Dilettant, still have room in the budget or the SI visit and if that's ok with the EU, we have offered to pay for her trip

-* Marijana Cvetcovic
-	* marijana.cvetkovic@gmail.com
-	* is checking her possibilities, trying to solve her schedule by possibly bringing her husband and child.
-She should be back by mid-September with an answer

 ### Travels and accommodations to partners at P.O.M.A.

 * Budget frame
 	* how much for travels?
+1400 kr/night/person
     * how much for accomodation?
+1000 kr/night/person
     	* How many nights does the project cover?
-    * how much (if any) per diems?
+5

 * Accomodation Suggestion: Hostel af Chapman, since based on Skeppsholmen.
 	* Check if participants are ok to share double rooms
+    * Check out the rooms

 * Travel details
 	* double check dates